sgametrio/word-sense-disambiguation/README.md

 		* depth 3 seems the best in terms of results/computation time

 * Maybe working on examples inside words could give us better results
+* Adding support nodes (like in the paper) without connection between disambiguation nodes and then compute centrality without running solver.

 ## Possible future work
 * Move all filesystem resources stream to getResourceAsAStream